kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 <Button icon="someIcon" iconAlign="right" loading={false}>Label</Button>
 ```

-This keeps the `Button` API cleaner, especially when it only houses a label, and
+This keeps the `Button` API cleaner, especially when only a label is provided,
-allows us to maintain control of the layout of items within the button while not
+and allows us to maintain control of the layout of items within the button while
-introducing too much complexity that is hard to maintain becuase there are a
+not introducing too much complexity that is hard to maintain becuase there are a
 fixed number of variations.

 ### External Elements/Components